abarbour/pbe-data/README.md

   b
 ```

-The object `b` has a class and structure of:
+The loaded object `b` contains the metadata, and has a class and structure of:

 ```r
 > str(b)